The Secret of Using (Un-expected) Cash Effectively

 But I do have some “investments” that aren’t really performing (and never will) that I’m reluctant to let go of — even when I fully understand the money could (and should) be more wisely used elsewhere.

-I’m taking about the I-Bonds.
+I’m talking about the I-Bonds.

 Sure, my bonds are earning over 4% right now — a lot more than most — but I don’t own enough of them for that high earnings rate to amount to much of anything.